Guide

 Why the Browser Test Lies

-Pasting the image URL into your browser is useful, but it only proves one thing: the image loads for you.
+Pasting the image URL into your browser is useful, but it only proves the image loads for you.
 It does not prove the social crawler can fetch it.

 These are the differences that matter: